anish-123233/Hotel/README.md

 The pipeline runner used to automate execution and enforce the data quality gate can be found [here.](data_cleaning/run_pipeline.py)

-The automation script used to run the data quality pipeline and execute automated Pytest validations can be found [here.](data_cleaning/run_pipeline.py).
+The automation script used to run the data quality pipeline and execute automated Pytest validations can be found [here.](data_cleaning/run_pipeline.py)

+The SQL script used to perform data transformations for analysis can be found [here.](SQL_scripts/transformations.sql)

+The SQL queries used to perform the hotel portfolio analysis can be found [here.](SQL_scripts/eda.sql)